iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/shower-screen-fitting.md

 What you get with shower screen fitting

 #description
-Whether it’s fixed, hinged, or sliding, we install all types of shower screens to suit your layout and style.
+Whether it's fixed, hinged, or sliding, we install all types of shower screens to suit your layout and style.
 Our handymen{{ $doc.location }} handle the measuring, drilling, sealing, and secure fixing — leaving you with a clean, watertight finish and no mess.

 #items